balder-dev/balder/doc/source/getting_started/balder_components.rst

 Main Balder components
 **********************

-The following section should help getting an overview over the available components in balder.
+The following section should help getting an overview over the available components in Balder.
 You will learn the key facts about :ref:`Scenarios` and :ref:`Setups` and how their :ref:`Devices` work.
-You will learn what :ref:`Features` are and how balder matches these between :ref:`Scenarios` and :ref:`Setups`.
+You will learn what :ref:`Features` are and how Balder matches these between :ref:`Scenarios` and :ref:`Setups`.
 You will also learn how to connect devices with each other over :ref:`Connections` and how :ref:`Connection-Trees` are defined.

 Note that this section only provides an overview of the components.
 You can find a detailed description of each